ElionEriksson/Task-manager-website/README.md

 # Task-manager-website
-Private project of a task manager on a local website
+Private project of a task manager on a local website.
+Focus on everything except the front-end design

 ### base requirements
 * Local Microsoft sql server database